mspnp/performance-optimization/BusyFrontEnd/ReadMe.md

 ## Load testing the project

 You can use [Visual Studio Online to load test](http://www.visualstudio.com/en-us/get-started/load-test-your-app-vs.aspx) the application.
+For details of the load testing strategy for this sample, see [Load Testing][Load Testing].

 ## Dependencies

 This project requires Azure SDK 2.5

+[Load Testing]: docs/LoadTesting.md